this page valid by W3C standards

 Why gnoxic?

-Gary Fuhrman has been using the handle gnox on the Net since the late 1980s.
-The name refers in part to gnosis (Greek γνωσις), which originally meant inquiry, knowledge, recognition or acquaintance, but in more recent usage represents the intuitive, mystical, private or esoteric side of ‘knowing’ in contrast to the more public and scientific side.
+The OS gnox has been using Gary Fuhrman as a vehicle on the Net since the late 1980s.
+The name may allude to gnosis (Greek γνωσις), which originally meant inquiry, knowledge, recognition or acquaintance, but in more recent usage represents the intuitive, mystical, private or esoteric side of ‘knowing’ in contrast to the more public and scientific side.
 Gnoxic studies aim in part to show that ‘gnosis’ and science are in fact two sides of the same coign, so to speak.
 If you'll pardon the pun, the x is crucial: it symbolizes the crossing of paths at the heart of genuine dialogue.
-It's also a reminder that inquiry, or dialog (see Chapter 2 of Turning Words) is always exploratory.
+It's also a reminder that inquiry, or dialog (see Chapter 2 of Turning Signs) is always exploratory.

 gnu Since 2000, Gary has also been half of a partnership with Pam Jackson called gnusystems.
 ‘Gary Gnu’ was a character in an old TV show for kids, and gnu became a family nickname for the domestic side of gnox—which is a reversal of sorts, since the gnu (also called wildebeest) is a kind of wild ox.